-- 4.3 A system of Risk-Based Auditing is fundamental to our ability to comply with the assurance framework requirements that must be in place to comply with professional standards.
-We will continue to develop our risk based approach to ensure it is effective in providing assurance to managers within the Council and to members. - 4.4 We will continue to identify and review those areas which are most significant to the control of those risks that threaten the achievement of the Council's objectives and goals. - 4.5 Compliance with Best Practice we have developed a methodology to measure our achievement of compliance with the PSIAS.
-We will monitor ourselves against these professional standards and rectify any gaps that are within our control. - 4.6 Relationship with Risk Management We are not responsible for the management of the Council's risks; this is entirely the responsibility of the Council's management.
+A System of Risk-Based Auditing - is fundamental to our ability to comply with the assurance framework requirements that must be in place to comply with professional standards.
+We will continue to develop our risk based approach to ensure it is effective in providing assurance to managers within the Council and to members.
+We will continue to identify and review those areas which are most significant to the control of those risks that threaten the achievement of the Council's priorities and objectives.

+Compliance with Best Practice - we have developed a methodology to measure our achievement of compliance with the PSIAS.
+We will monitor ourselves against these professional standards and rectify any gaps that are within our control.

+Relationship with Risk Management - We are not responsible for the management of the Council's risks; this is entirely the responsibility of the Council's management.
 However, we will take account of the corporate risk management processes in the way we relate to managers in the control of risks.
-We will endeavour to emphasise the importance of risk management to all managers in the Council as part of the delivery of our service. - 4.7 We recognise that through our work we are assisting managers to better understand risk management.
+We will endeavour to emphasise the importance of risk management to all managers in the Council as part of the delivery of our service.
+We recognise that through our work we are assisting managers to better understand risk management.
 This is an important educational/informative role that adds value to the organisation.
-We will submit information of risks to the corporate owner of the Council's Risk Register as well as to managers to help keep the registers up-to-date and relevant. - 4.8 Relationship with External Auditor - we will endeavour always to work with the External Auditor and share plans to deliver an effective corporate assurance service to the Council.
-We will maintain a process of regular liaison meetings with the External Auditor. - 4.9 Appropriate Resources we will endeavour to maintain an effective number of staff to undertake the required workload supported by effective systems of operation.
-We will apply staff in the most effective way in accordance with their experience and skills and in accordance with the PSIAS. - 4.10 We will develop the experience of our staff by a development programme that gives them new pertinent skills, through a systematic development and training process. - 4.11 We will procure specialist services from approved suppliers where these skills are not available from within internal resources.
-The Computer Audit Plan is supplemented by procuring additional days from Salford MBC under the AGMA Computer Audit Shared Service Agreement. - 4.12 Efficiency Improvements We seek to minimise the time spent on audits whilst at the same time delivering effective audits.
-Our efficiency will also support more efficient service delivery by our clients as we try to minimise disruption and distraction to normal service delivery. - 4.13 We will comment on the efficient, economic and effective use of resources where appropriate in our Internal Audit work. - 4.14 Promoting Good Corporate Governance in all we do we will seek to promote good corporate governance, including the giving of advice and the assessment of internal controls.
-We will also contribute to both the Council's counter fraud culture and the development of its Anti Fraud, Bribery and Corruption Statement of Intent through the programme of anti fraud checks, and recommending updates to the above document.
+We will submit information of risks to the corporate owner of the Council's Corporate Risk Register as well as to managers to help keep the registers up-to-date and relevant.

+Relationship with External Auditor - we will endeavour to work with the Council's External Auditor to share plans and maintain a process of regular liaison meetings to deliver an effective corporate assurance service to the Council.

+Relationship with other Internal Auditors - As the Council continues on its integration journey with health partners we will endeavour to work with other Internal Auditors (Merseyside Internal Audit Agency), share plans and maintain a process of regular liaison meetings to deliver an effective corporate assurance service to the Strategic Commission.

+Appropriate Resources - we will endeavour to maintain an effective number of staff to undertake the required workload supported by effective systems of operation.
+We will apply staff in the most effective way in accordance with their experience and skills and in accordance with the PSIAS.
+We will develop the experience of our staff by a development programme that gives them new pertinent skills, through a systematic development and training process.
+We will procure specialist services from approved suppliers where these skills are not available from within internal resources.
+The Computer Audit Plan is supplemented by procuring additional days from Salford MBC under the AGMA Computer Audit Shared Service Agreement.

+Efficiency Improvements - We seek to minimise the time spent on audits whilst at the same time delivering effective audits.
+Our efficiency will also support more efficient service delivery by our customers as we try to minimise disruption and distraction to normal service delivery.
+We will comment on the efficient, economic and effective use of resources where appropriate in our Internal Audit work.

+Promoting Good Corporate Governance - in all we do we will seek to promote good corporate governance, including the giving of advice and the assessment of internal controls.
+We will also contribute to both the Council's counter fraud culture and the development of its Anti-Fraud, Bribery and Corruption Statement of Intent through the programme of anti-fraud checks, and recommending updates to the above document.
 We will promote this via our work and in coordination with the External Auditor and other key governance managers within the Council.